Camille Cottin: Career

 In 2013, she played the main role in Connasse on Canal+ produced by Silex Films, a series consisting of sketches in candid camera of less than two minutes each.
 Written by Noémie Saglio and Éloïse Lang, the episodes were broadcast on Le Grand Journal and became available on DVD from 4 March 2014.
 She later appeared in the film based on the series titled The Parisian Bitch, Princess of Hearts, released in 2015.

-In 2015, Cottin played the lead role of agent Andréa Martel in Call My Agent!, a television series which has run for four seasons (a fifth season and a movie are in the pipeline) that was first broadcast on France 2 and which later enjoyed wide international distribution on Netflix; Cottin won a Best Actress ACS Award for her role.
+In 2015, Cottin played the lead role of agent Andréa Martel in Call My Agent!, a television series which has run for four seasons (a fifth season and a movie are planned) that was first broadcast on France 2 and which later enjoyed wide international distribution on Netflix; Cottin won a Best Actress ACS Award for her role.
 In 2016, Cottin appeared in Allied, In the Shadow of Iris and The Fabulous Patars.

 In 2022, she joined the cast of the mystery film A Haunting in Venice, directed by Kenneth Branagh.
-Greg Nussen writing for the Slant Magazine, praised Cottin's performance stating that she was "surprisingly vulnerable as individual grappling with the determinism of religious absolutism".
+Greg Nussen writing for the Slant Magazine, praised Cottin's performance, stating that it was "surprisingly vulnerable".

-In 2023, she played in Golda, a movie about Israel and the Yom Kippur War.
+In 2023, she had a role in the film Golda, a movie about Golda Meir and the Yom Kippur War.